 This will be my 3rd year riding with the Cardiac Climbers in the Courage Classic 2020 bike tour!!
 It's honestly something I look forward to the entire year.
 Although it won't be a large organized event at Copper Mountain this year due to COVID, our team is still dedicated to getting the miles in for our cardiac kiddos!
-On July 18th and 19th, I will be riding 120+ miles with a small group to raise money for the Heart Institute at Children’s Hospital Colorado!!!
+On July 18th, I will be hitting the road with a small group to raise money for the Heart Institute at Children’s Hospital Colorado!!!
 As a nurse in the Cardiac Progressive Care Unit (CPCU), it is an honor to care for babies, children and even some adults with complex cardiac defects who have had or will have surgery to repair their sweet, but broken little hearts.

 Every year, every member of our team dedicates their ride to a special patient of the Heart Institute.
 This year, I have the pleasure of dedicating my ride to not one, but two special patients....Amelia Henwood and Joseph Staudinger!!!

 I have cared for Amelia since she was a newborn at Children’s Hospital and now have the privilege of being her homecare nurse once a week.
 Amelia was born with Heterotaxy Syndrome which involves multiple heart defects, lung and intestinal malformations.
 Even though this sweet girl has endured multiple open-heart surgeries, cath lab procedures, GI surgeries, and required a tracheostomy, she, against ALL odds, has overcome the many life-threatening complications along the way.
 Amelia was adopted by the most amazing family when she was an infant who gave her a chance at life…because of them and the care she received at Children's Hospital Colorado Heart Institute, she is alive and thriving and just celebrated her 4th birthday!!
 She is a sassy little princess who walks around with a little spunk in her step and has the most precious little voice you've ever heard!